-New England's energy problems were not quickly created, and neither will they be quickly resolved.
-In order to surmount them, firms will have to invest in the right kind of infrastructure in the right place and at the right time, and government will have to ensure that system reliability is not given short shrift in the process.
+New England's energy problems were not quickly created, and they will not be quickly resolved.
+In order to surmount them, firms must invest in the right kind of infrastructure in the right place and at the right time, and government must ensure that system reliability is not given short shrift in the process.
 This will not be easy, but it is critical for the region's future.
 Without the assurance of an energy system that can meet immediate demands along with long-term growth, the region puts its economic prosperity at risk.